oda-hub/hugo-odahub/content/docs/guide-development.md

 ### (optional) Try a test service

-* install nb2workflow tooling `pip install nb2workflow[cwl,oda,rdf,mmoda] --upgrade`
+* install nb2workflow tooling `pip install nb2workflow[cwl,oda,rdf,mmoda] --upgrade`.
+Note that his command should be the only one you need to install the necessary dependencies for the workflow engine.
+You may of course also need some domain-specific packages .
 * inspect the notebook `nbinspect my-notebook.ipynb`
 * try to run the notebook `nbrun my-notebook.ipynb`
   * it will use all default parameters